 But… I didn’t drive 1,000 miles alone only to be dissuaded from this decision.

 Instead, I focused on how to keep myself safe:

 - I read every piece of advice and literature on the trails that I could find on the internet (one of the reasons I am dedicating an entire blog post to this!).

 - I sort of familiarized myself with animals and bugs I might encounter, but a guy at a bar made me realize I could have done a better job at that (more on that later).

 - I printed out maps of the trails I’d be taking and highlighted my path.

 - I also opened my location with Google Maps, which actually shows the trails too.
 This was extremely useful, as the end of the hike had many switchbacks.
 By opening Google Maps, I could see where I was on the trail and make sure I wasn’t going the wrong way.

 - I shared my location with someone via iPhone, just in case.

-- I felt particularly safe about the trails I’d be taking, because I knew they were heavily used by others.
+- I felt particularly safe about the trails I’d be taking, because I knew they were heavily trafficked by others.